unik-name/did-method-spec/did-unik/UNIK DID Specification.md

 @bob--------------------
 ```

-For more information; SEE WHAT ?

-IF PATTERN?
-ADD HERE.

 #### Step 2 - Verify availability ####

 For privacy's sake, @uniknames are not directly written on the chain.
 Instead, the **uns.network** registers a *unik-id* derived from the @unikname.
 It is therefore not possible to access a registry of all the existing @uniknames.
 However, it is easy to verify if a given @unikname is available.

- The following command can be used to read the information related to a given @unikname:
+ The following [CLI]() command can be used to read the information related to a given @unikname:

 ```bash
 $ uns unik:read TARGET